-Attorney Wallen stated that Staff has been informed that it is preferable for the Board to pass the proposed Ordinance on to the City Commission with a recommendation for either approval or denial, along with their comments.
+Attorney Wallen stated that Staff had been directed to have the Board pass the proposed Ordinance on to the City Commission with a recommendation for either approval or denial, along with their comments.
 Ms. Fertig requested the source of this directive, expressing concern that the Board would not be fulfilling its charge as LPA if they pass items on to the City Commission without addressing comments and concerns raised during discussion of the items.